LuckyResearch/Guidance-Step-by-step-Run-light-node-Avail-s-Clash-of-Nodes-incentivized-testnet/README.md

 # Avail
 Avail is a modular blockchain with a data availability layer designed to scale blockchain networks.

-#A nyone can run Light Node Avail's Clash of Nodes incentivized testnet
+#Anyone can run Light Node Avail's Clash of Nodes incentivized testnet
 # Let's knowledge about Avail's Clash of Nodes incentivized testnet
 Link: https://blog.availproject.org/introducing-avails-clash-of-nodes-incentivized-testnet/